A free boundary problem in accretive growth: Introduction

 The solution to the elliptic subproblem \eqref{eq:01}, \eqref{eq:033}--\eqref{eq:066} for a given $\ttheta$ relies on the possibility of establishing a Poincar\'e inequality on $\VV(t)$.
 In turn, this requires proving that $\VV(t)$ maintains some minimal level of regularity.
 In Proposition~\ref{prop:john}, we show that, starting from some suitably regular $\VV_0$, the growing set $\VV(t)$ is a {\it John domain} for all times (see Section \ref{sec:main}).
 This extends to the constrained case $\Omega\not =\Rz^n$ the arguments in \cite{john}.
 Some technical modifications are required for this extension, since the boundary $\partial \Omega$ of the constraining domain must also be taken into account.
-Note that John regularity is sharp is this setting \cite{john}.
+Note that John regularity is sharp in this setting \cite{john}.

 Eventually, the convergence of the iterative scheme depends on the time regularity of the set-valued maps $t \mapsto \VV(t)$ for different $\ttheta$.
-These happen to be Lipschitz continuous with respect to the Hausdorff distance, as well as H\"older continuous with respect to Lebesgue measure of the differences.
+These are Lipschitz continuous with respect to the Hausdorff distance, as well as H\"older continuous with respect to Lebesgue measure of the differences.
 Crucially, such continuities are uniform with respect to the iteration, allowing for the use of compactness arguments.

 Let us conclude this section by noting that uniqueness of solutions to the coupled system \eqref{eq:02}--\eqref{eq:066} remains open.
-Even under the boundary condition \eqref{eq:055}, classical uniqueness arguments \cite{Barles,CapuzzoDolcetta-Lions,Lions} seem to be not applicable.
-In fact, without further assumptions uniqueness seems to fails even in the simplest decoupled setting of $H$ not depending on $u$, see Remark \ref{rem:uniqueness} below.
+Even under the boundary condition \eqref{eq:055}, classical uniqueness arguments \cite{Barles,CapuzzoDolcetta-Lions,Lions} seem to be inapplicable.
+In fact, without further assumptions uniqueness seems to fail even in the simplest decoupled setting of $H$ not depending on $u$, see Remark \ref{rem:uniqueness} below.

-Before moving on, let us mention that the results of this paper can be easily generalized to more complex settings.
+Before moving on, let us mention that the \UUU setting of \eqref{eq:2}--\eqref{eq:066} is not meant to target maximal regularity but rather aimed at introducing a class of problems and its challenges.
+In particular, the \EEE results of this paper can be generalized to more complex settings.
 A first generalization consists in considering the Hamilton--Jacobi equation

 where an additional dependence on $\ttheta$ is included.
 This extension would allow to cover the case of a time-dependent growth process, though at the cost of a somewhat more intricate analysis.
 A second possible direction is to replace equation \eqref{eq:01} with other stationary PDEs, provided the driving operator retains suitable compactness and continuity properties.
 In particular, \eqref{eq:02} can be replaced by a semilinear elliptic system with sufficiently controlled nonlinearities.